 Nb.
 Two of them I did get to with a car, however, I have given details on how to get there by bus in the guides.

-Also, all bar one of these walks in Dartmoor is circular.
-The one that isn’t, takes you from bus stop to bus stop.
+Also, all bar two of these walks in Dartmoor are circular routes.
+The others are out and back, or take you from one bus stop to another.

 7 Best Walks In Dartmoor National Park